nekocode/Items/README.md

 The processor will generate an adapter class into the same package of your empty interface.
 The name is `Your empty interface's name` + `Adapter`.
 For example, according to the above `TestItems`, the processor will name the generated adapter class `TestItemsAdapter`.

 [Here](generated_adapter_example/TestItemsAdapter.java) is an example of the generated adapter class file.

+## Advanced usages

+Just like the MultiType library, this library can also bind one data to multiple views.
+It provides an interface named [`ItemViewSelector`](items/src/main/java/cn/nekocode/items/view/ItemViewSelector.java) to select different item-view to display.
+You can see the example [TestItemViewSelector](example/src/main/java/cn/nekocode/items/example/test/TestItemViewSelector.java).
+The code tell everything.

+Event handling is very easy to use.
+In the ItemView, call `getEventHandler().sendEvent()`  ([example](example/src/main/java/cn/nekocode/items/example/test/TestItemViewB.java#L33)) to send events.
+And then add a listener to lisnten them by using the generated adapter's `addEventListener()` method ([example](example/src/main/java/cn/nekocode/items/example/MainActivity.java#L41-L64)).